mohdsazidkhan/fooddash/README.md

-## Create foodash data in localhost of phpmyadmin
-after this `cd backend`
-then run command `npm install` then `npm run dev`
+Create `foodash` database in localhost of phpmyadmin after this `cd backend` then run command `npm install` then `npm run dev`